Content

 Topical products that lower the sensitivity level of your penis can treat premature ejaculation, helping you to last longer without missing out on the sensation of sex.

+Research shows that when applied shortly before sex, these ingredients can help to slow down ejaculation and increase sexual stamina.
 For example, a study published in the International Journal of Impotence Research found that a spray containing lidocaine significantly improved intravaginal ejaculation latency time (reminder: that’s the time after penetration before ejaculation) in men with lifelong PE.
+The men in the study also reported having sex more frequently than those using a placebo.

 Similar research has found that benzocaine wipes produce a significant increase in ejaculatory latency time for men with PE.